InfluencHer Cohort – Nov 14, 2025

 Reconciliation Starts With Identity

-It’s a name used sixteen times for God Himself, and several times for military strength.
+It’s a name used sixteen times for God Himself and often in the context of military strength.
 When applied to women, it reframes the conversation:

-Sandy shared how this identity shifts her confidence:
+Sandy shared how this identity shifts her confidence and gives her courage to speak up.

-Liz pointed to the reminder in 2 Timothy that God gives us “a spirit of power and a sound mind.”
+Liz pointed to Paul’s reminder in 2 Timothy that God gives us “a spirit of power and a sound mind.”

-And Melanie reflected on being the only woman in the room—often surrounded by male colleagues and female support staff—and how the Spirit encourages her to stand firm in those moments.
+And Melanie reflected on her experiences of being the only woman in the room and how the Spirit encourages her to stand firm even when she might be tempted to question her place.

 Letting the Spirit Lead When It’s Hard

-We then asked what it looks like to “regard no one from the flesh,” especially when personalities, pressures, and office politics come into play.
+We asked what it looks like to “regard no one from the flesh,” especially when personalities, pressure, and office politics come into play.

-Liz acknowledged that our egos get bruised and our triggers flare.
-But daily rhythms with God—those small, steady practices—keep our hearts soft and open:
+Liz acknowledged the moments when our egos get bruised or our triggers flare – how daily rhythms with God keep our hearts soft:

 “If you’re open to God daily, the Spirit kicks in quickly.
 When trouble comes, you’re ready.”